jarikomppa/nextfli/README.md

 ## Linux and Mac support

 The source currently builds on windows.
 Everything is relatively portable except for thread-related stuff.

 Pull requests are welcome.

 ## Why is it so slow?

 Nextfli uses a brute force algorithm to find the best spans to copy from the previous frame.
 This is done separately for every compression encoding.
-Using fast mode reduces the number of compressione encodings to use.
+Using fast mode reduces the number of compression encodings to use.

 ## How do I convert from video file to nextfli?